 A loan is considered impaired when it is probable that not all principal and interest amounts will be collected according to the loan contract.
 Individual loans receivable are evaluated for impairment.
 Impaired loans are written down by the establishment of a specific allowance where necessary.
-Information regarding impaired loans is as follows:
+Information regarding impaired loans is as follows as of March 31: